Skip to content

 git_log

-Purpose: Fetch recent commits for style reference
+Purpose: Fetch recent commits, or commits in a range, for style reference or PR/release context

 Arguments: